gauravchandrakar25/dstorage/README.md

 ## Prerequisites
 Make sure you have the following tools installed:

-- Truffle: Installation Guide
+- Truffle
-- Node.js and npm: Download Page
+- Node.js and npm

 ## Getting Started
 1. Clone the repository